dojo/docs/howto.rst

 Non executed code
 ~~~~~~~~~~~~~~~~~

 If you need to give a simple source code example without it being executed use the ".. code-block ::" directive and put the code right into the next line inlined by two spaces.
-If you want to display line numbers, use the "linnos" attribute.
+If you want to display line numbers, use the "linenos" attribute.

   .. code-block :: javascript
     :linenos: